 Credits from Advanced Placement courses in which at least a "3" has been earned on the final examination are accepted by Waldorf University.
-A maximum of three courses will be accepted.

 College-Level Examination Program (CLEP) and DANTES Subject Standardized Tests (DSST)

 The College-Level Examination Program and the DANTES Subject Standardized Tests provide students the opportunity to earn credit outside the classroom by demonstrating academic achievement through examination.